 - a.
-Information necessary to perform this EA is described in the TSS. - b.
-The TOE encrypts any plaintext biometric data before storing it outside the SEE through the independent testing
+Information necessary to perform this EA is described in the TSS and BMD - b.
+The TOE does not provide access to the biometric transaction to the main computer operating system

 The evaluator shall report the summary of result of EA defined above, especially how the evaluator reaches the Pass/Fail judgement based on the Pass/Fail criteria.